WEBINAR Monitor LLMs and ML Models in Production with Label Studio 📈

 - Provide the final labeling config with the `predicted_values` attribute added, using all relevant labels from the ML model, without any explanations.

-YOLOv8 models have been successfully tested with this ML backend.
+• YOLO11: YOLO11 models have also been successfully tested with this ML backend.
+Check the full list of v11 models here.

 You can load your own YOLO labels using the following steps: